grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Netdata.md

 ---
 title: 'Netdata'
-excerpt: 'The Netdata integration allows visualizing load test results with zero configuration, in seconds'
+excerpt: 'You can send k6 output to Netdata.
+With this integration, visualize test results with zero configuration, in seconds'
 ---

-K6 can send performance testing metrics to [Netdata](https://netdata.cloud).
+k6 can send performance testing metrics to [Netdata](https://netdata.cloud).
 This enables the user to start monitoring their k6 experiments right away, as Netdata is a monitoring tool with:
 - auto-configuration and auto-detection of data sources
 - automatic organization of metrics into **meaningful** charts and visualization
 - per-second metric granularity